 The Producer must ensure that all equipment is adequately protected from excessive system over-voltages.
-This includes selection of equipment Basic Impulse Insulation Level (BIL) and protective devices (e.g. surge arresters) to achieve proper insulation coordination.
-The addition of new generation to Xcel Energy's System in general should be modeled, and Transient Network Analysis (TNA) or Electromagnetic Transients Program (EMTP) studies may be required.
+This includes selection of equipment Basic Impulse Insulation Level (BIL) and protective devices (e.g. surge arresters) to achieve proper insulation coordination with Xcel Energy's system and protection of equipment.
+The addition of new generation to Xcel Energy's System in general should be modeled hardware in-loop (RTDS, Opal RT) or Electromagnetic Transients Program (EMTP) studies may be required.
 The Facilities study will identify whether these detailed studies are required.
-If so these studies should be completed before other major engineering work on the project commences.
+If so, these studies should be completed before other major engineering work on the project commences.
 The following table indicates voltage and BIL levels found on most of the Xcel Energy transmission system.

-Transmission System Guideline ⊘ Xcel Energy - Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInterconn nectionGuidelineLess20MW.doc Page 38 of 71
+Customer may need to determine, through their studies, the appropriate BIL, SA MCOV and energy requirements for their equipment.
+Transmission System Guidelines 🕗 Xcel Energy- Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 10.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 37 of 85